 - Siam Niramit Dinner Show

 - Grand Palace & Emerald Buddha Half-Day Tour

-Vegetarian Festival in Bangkok 2015
+Vegetarian Festival in Bangkok highlights

-The Vegetarian Festival in Bangkok 2015 runs from the 12th to the 20th of October.
-Chinatown is the gathering point for the festivities, and you will find rows of temporary stalls selling a wide variety of dishes from sweet cakes to noodle soups.
-The best time to come is early evening, around 17:00, so you can grab a bite to eat, enjoy the coming and goings at the temples and catch the Chinese Opera performing on Charoen Krung Road Soi 20.
-Be sure to bring your camera, as there are plenty of unusual sights in this colourful part of town.
+Yarowat or Chinatown Bangkok is the main gathering point for the festivities.
+Throughout the week, you’ll find rows of temporary stalls selling a wide variety of meatless dishes, snacks, and sweets.
+The best time to come is early evening, around 5pm so you can grab a bite to eat, enjoy the comings and goings at the temples, and catch Chinese opera performances.
+Bring your camera, as there are plenty of unusual sights in this colourful part of town.

 When a shop or stall in Yarowat sells food in line with festival regulations, a bright yellow flag is usually placed at the entrance.
 You can spot stickers and signs in shops across the city, from 7-11 to large shopping malls.

 One of the best places to celebrate Tesagan Gin Je Festival (Vegetarian Festival) is Soi 20 of Charoen Krung Road.
 During the festival, there are many Chinese temples where you can quietly observe people making merit.
 Chinese opera performances take place every day, between 6pm and 7pm.